Here's Your 90-Day Grateful Patient Donor Engagement Strategy

 A brief message that acknowledges the patient’s experience

-A short story or stat showing how donor support helps staff deliver exceptional care
+A short story or stat showing how grateful patient donations help staff deliver exceptional care

 No ask—just warmth, trust, and continued connection